Building

 Gather your team.
 If you can't find collaborators, we can help!
 You must work with at least one other person!

-Set up at least 2 meetings with your mentor on zoom.
+Use Slack to set up at least 2 meetings with your mentor on zoom.
+Options for when to meet can be found on the BLAST Calendar.

 Write and submit your proposal - due March 27, 2026 (tentative).

-Pitch your project in the BLAST Competition - April 23, 2026 (tentative), DuPage Children's Museum.
+Pitch your project in the BLAST Competition - April 23, 2026, DuPage Children's Museum.

 Looking for instructions, forms, or more information, click a button below.